sim590/lain-wiki/Utilities.md

 **Notes**

+* [Does not work](https://github.com/copycat-killer/lain/issues/358) with `gnome-terminal`, `konsole`, or any other terminal which is strictly designed for a Desktop Environment.
 * Set `followtag = true` if [experiencing issues with multiscreen setups](https://github.com/copycat-killer/lain/issues/346).
 * If your client is a terminal and you have a rule like `awful.client.setslave` for your terminals, ensure you use an exception for `QuakeDD` (or your defined `name`).
 Otherwise, you may run into problems with focus.
-* If you are using a GTK+ application like `termite`, be sure to set [`argname = "--name %s"`](https://github.com/copycat-killer/lain/issues/211).
+* If you are using a VTE-based terminal like `termite`, be sure to set [`argname = "--name %s"`](https://github.com/copycat-killer/lain/issues/211).
-* If you are using `gnome-terminal`, you may also need to add `extra = "--disable-factory"` option.
-This fixes its unwanted existing-windows-reusing behaviour.

 Separators
 ----------